-Understanding how to leverage different types of data is a major challenge faced by all companies.
-Hence, the data must be cleaned before it is utlized.
-There are various stages involved in preparation of data before it can be previewed by a citizen data scientist and data scientist.
+Leveraging different types of data is a major challenge faced by all companies.
+Hence, the data must be cleaned before it is utilized.
+There are various stages involved in data preparation before it can be previewed by a citizen data scientist.
 Most websites will say the data processing stages are collection, preparation, input, processing, output and storage.
 However, in this blog, we will discuss data processing stages not only from a Big Data perspective, but also how Rawcubes views data.

 Data Acquisition (Landing Zone):

 This is a critical step as it sets the stage for data processing.
 It involves obtaining raw data, historic data, and incremental data and bringing it to the landing zone.
 Please keep in mind, this is NOT a data warehouse.
 Some of the common mistakes at this stage are data reconciliation, mismatched data types and rows, incorrect partitions, not creating a data layout.
 These mistakes can lead to major issues in subsequent stages.
 To ensure data is reconciled, it’s always best to check the accuracy of data at each stage.
 This is why Rawcubes has built-in auditing capabilities as part of audit, balance and control (AB&C) to keep these anomalies in check right at the landing stage.

 Data standardization is a data processing workflow that converts the structure of disparate datasets into a common data format.
 As part of data preparation, data standardization deals with the transformation of datasets after the data is pulled from source systems and before it’s loaded into the target system.
 Due to this, data standardization can also be thought of as the transformation rules engine in data exchange operations.